 We use Gantt charts in Zenkit to help keep us organized when planning our press and product releases.
-View switching is one of our favorite features while working on projects together.
+View switching is one of our favourite features while working on projects together.
 We’d love to hear your experiences when using Gantt charts in Zenkit for your projects.
 It will certainly help us to create the best feature possible.

 Dinnie and the Zenkit Team